OliverHeward/angel-gatsby/README.md

     If you have the gatsby cli installed you may skip this step.

     ```shell
+    npm install -g gatsby-cli
-    # Thie above command installs Gatsby CLI globally on your machine
+    # The above command installs Gatsby CLI globally on your machine
     ```

 2.  **Make sure you have Gatsby installed.**